 Indirect Object Pronoun Placement

-In sentences with simple verbs (verbs made up of only one word), the indirect object pronoun goes before the noun.
+In sentences with simple verbs (verbs made up of only one word), the indirect object pronoun goes before the verb.

 In sentences with compound verbs (verbs made up of multiple words), there are two options for where the indirect object pronoun can go.

 Note the accent on sirviéndonos.
-This is used to preserve the stress on the correct syllable.
+This is used to preserve the original stress of the verb form.